VIN CHECK - A CRUCIAL PART OF YOUR VEHICLE SEARCH

 What will I find out about the used car I'm considering?

 Although everything you'll discover is useful, what most people are searching for when they run a VIN check on a used car is hidden problems.
 Oftentimes a seller is unaware of previous mechanical issues, or is unwilling to reveal them for fear of losing the sale.
-Unfortunately there are a lot of unethical people out there, so you have to play it safe and not take a seller's word for it, even if you are familiar with the seller.
+Unfortunately there are always unethical people out there, so you have to play it safe and not take a seller's word for it, even if you are familiar with the seller.

 Tapping into DMV records, the VIN Number search can immediately pick up any problems such as persistent mechanical failure, salvage or junk history, insurance loss, water, fire or hail damage, stolen vehicle, odometer rollback and many other red flags.
 Even a relatively new model could have some serious issues that are not readily apparent upon viewing or even driving the car on the open road for a while.